exakat/exakat/docs/src/Installation.rst

 Exakat is a PHP static analyzer.
 It relies on PHP to lint and tokenize the target code; a graph database to process the AST and the tokens; a SQLITE 3 database to store the results and produce the various reports.

 Exakat itself runs on PHP 7.2, with a short selection of extensions.
-It is tested with PHP 7.0 and more recent.
+It is tested with PHP 7.0 and 7.3.

 .. image:: images/exakat.architecture.png
     :alt: exakat architecture